Pruning Landscape Trees

 - A thinning cut removes a branch at its point of origin on the trunk.
-A reduction cut shortens a limb to a lateral branch large enough to resume the growth of the pruned limb (Fig. 1).
+A reduction cut shortens a limb to a lateral branch large enough to resume the growth of the pruned limb (Figure 1).
 Thinning and reduction cuts leave no stubs.
 They are used to remove damaged, dead, or weak branches, reduce the length and weight of heavy limbs, or reduce the height of a tree.
 Reduction cuts are placed so as to distribute ensuing growth throughout a tree and retain or enhance a tree’s natural shape.
 Reduction and thinning cuts are the proper type of cut to use in pruning a live tree.
 Reduction cuts on larger branches can be referred to as drop crotch pruning.

 - A heading cut trims a branch back to a bud, or trims a branch or leader back to a small branch not large enough to assume the growth of the pruned branch.
 Heading cuts should only be used when pollarding trees or shaping terminal flowering plants such as roses; they should not be used for topping trees.
 Topping has been described as the “ultimate in destructive practices,” and in almost all cases it permanently damages a tree’s health, structure, and appearance.

 - A stub cut is like a heading cut but is made indiscriminately to a point on a branch or leader where no bud or branch exists.
 A stub cut, like a heading cut, is used when a tree is topped.
 Topping is only appropriate when sections of limbs are cut off during the removal of a tree.